OpenAgentsInc/onyx/README.md

 # Onyx - Your AI Agent

-A personal AI agent that helps you get things done.
-Onyx can interact with other people's agents, make transactions, and earn you bitcoin.
+A personal AI agent that can connect to any API, service, or data source through an extensible plugin system.
+Your agent can automate workflows, manage your digital life, and even earn you bitcoin.

+Imagine your agent:
+- Trading crypto based on your parameters
+- Managing your calendar and email
+- Monitoring and analyzing your data
+- Running your business operations
+- Coordinating with other agents in your network
+- Executing complex workflows across multiple services

 ## Features

 - Built-in Bitcoin wallet
 - Nostr client for decentralized social networking
 - AI-powered chat interface using the Vercel AI SDK
-- Tools system for executing real-world actions
+- Extensible plugin system for unlimited capabilities
-- Agent-to-agent communication capabilities
+- Agent-to-agent communication protocol
 - Secure transaction handling

 ## Technology Stack